gradienthealth/pydicom-3/doc/tutorials/dataset_basics.rst

 usually this will only be the *Transfer Syntax UID*.
 It's an important element, so get in the habit of making sure it's there and correct.

-Because we deleted the :attr:`~pydicom.dataset.FileDataset.file_meta` dataset we need to add it back::
+Because we deleted the :attr:`~pydicom3.dataset.FileDataset.file_meta` dataset we need to add it back::

     >>> ds.file_meta = FileMetaDataset()